-- Uses, possesses, sells, or furnishes alcohol or illegal substances to another; - Receives an MIP (Minor in Possession), MIC (Consumption of Alcohol by a Minor), DWI (Driving While Intoxicated), DUI (Driving Under the Influence of an Illegal Substance), or other citation for the illegal use or possession of alcohol/drugs, or furnishing alcohol/drugs to another in a non-school setting; - Is observed by a faculty or staff member using, possessing, or furnishing to another student any drugs, including alcohol, on or off school property (observation via internet site, video, still picture, or other media will be considered); - Receives any citation for or is arrested for illegal alcohol/drug activity or substance on or off school property;

-Performs or participates in an extracurricular activity while under the influence of alcohol or other drugs.
+- Uses, possesses, sells, or furnishes alcohol or illegal substances to another; - Receives an MIP (Minor in Possession), • MIC (Consumption of Alcohol by a Minor), DWI (Driving While Intoxicated), DUI (Driving Under the Influence of an Illegal Substance), or other citation for the illegal use or possession of alcohol/drugs, or furnishing alcohol/drugs to another in a non-school setting; Note: An Extracurricular Student who receives an MIP, MIC, DUI, DWI, or other alcohol/drug citation shall promptly notify the activity sponsor.
+An Extracurricular Student who fails to do so may be subject to further disciplinary action once the activity sponsor or administrator learns of the offense; Is observed by a faculty or staff member using, possessing, or furnishing to another student any drugs, including alcohol, on or off school property (observation via internet site, video, still picture, or other media will be considered): - Receives any citation for or is arrested for illegal alcohol/drug activity or substance on or off school property (See Note above); - Performs or participates in an extracurricular activity while under the influence of alcohol or other drugs. - Is determined to be In Proximity to alcohol, illegal substance, and/or drug paraphernalia.